Winship Cancer Institute: Research and treatment

 In 2014, Winship Cancer Institute was selected as a Lead Academic Participating Site for the National Cancer Institute's National Clinical Trials Network.

 In 2019, Winship Cancer Institute was awarded a five-year, $9.7 million Specialized Program of Research Excellence (SPORE) grant from the National Cancer Institute, the first grant of its kind to be awarded in the state of Georgia, to study new approaches for lung cancer treatment.

 Supported by gifts from the Wilbur and Hilda Glenn Family Foundation and Southern Company, Winship Cancer Institute launched the Winship Center for Cancer Health Equity Research in 2023 to focus research efforts on eliminating cancer disparities in Georgia and nationwide.

 Recognition

-Emory University Hospital is ranked one of "America’s Best Hospitals" for cancer by U.S. News & World Report.
+Emory University Hospital is ranked one of "America's Best Hospitals" for cancer by U.S. News & World Report.

+Controversies

+In the aftermath of the 2025–2026 Iranian protests and ensuing 2026 Iran massacres, 2026 Internet blackout in Iran, and 2026 Iranian diaspora protests, a group of Iranian Americans in Atlanta, Georgia protested the employment of Fatemeh Ardeshir-Larijani, daughter of Ali Larijani, outside her place of employment at the Winship Cancer Institute.
+Ali Larijani has been described as the mastermind of the massacres, according to former Iranian government officials.
+Fatemeh Ardeshir-Larijani was fired from her position following the protests.
+Buddy Carter, a Republican congressman for the state of Georgia, has demanded that Ardeshir-Larijani's medical license to treat patients in the United States be revoked, calling it a threat to national security.